cjdbarlow/Part-One/alterations_to_drug_response.md

 Though there is a linear decrease in functional capacity of major systems beginning at 45, alterations are predominantly a consequence of polypharmacy and drug interactions.

 * **Absorption**
-    * Laxatives and prokinetics increase gastric emptying and reduce absorption of oral agents
+    * Laxatives and prokinetic increase gastric emptying and reduce absorption of oral agents

 * **Distribution**